lyuwenhan/minecraft-java-edition-mods/better-elytra-takeoff/README.md

 # Better Elytra Takeoff

-A Fabric server-side / single-player mod that lets players start elytra gliding from the ground with a firework rocket.
+A Fabric server-side and single-player mod that lets players start elytra gliding from the ground with a firework rocket.

 ## Features

 - Use a firework rocket to start gliding from the ground
-- Immediately applies the firework boost after takeoff
+- Applies the firework boost immediately after takeoff
-- Works on dedicated servers and single-player worlds
+- Works on dedicated servers and in single-player worlds
-- No commands or config required
+- No commands or configuration required

 ## Behavior

-When a player uses a firework rocket, the mod cancels the normal use if the takeoff conditions are met, starts elytra gliding, and spawns the boost rocket.
+When a player uses a firework rocket, the mod cancels the normal use action if the takeoff conditions are met, starts elytra gliding, and spawns the boost rocket.

 Takeoff requires: